lek-x/app/Readme.md

-# This is My Diploma project of Deploying App in k8s.
+# This is My Diploma project of Deploying Python App in k8s.

 ## Description:
 This code deploys my python application in k8s cluster in AWS EKS.
 Also it has:

-**Logging system** - Fleuntd, Elasticsearch, Kibana **Monitoring system** - Prometheus, AlertManager, Node Exporter, Grafana, TelegramBot support container.
+**Logging system** - Fleuntd, Elasticsearch, Kibana

+**Monitoring system** - Prometheus, AlertManager, Node Exporter, Grafana, TelegramBot support container.

 ## About App: